andriystr/Monapy/README.md

 ```

 #### Or-Bind
-It like 'or' logical expression, first non empty iterator is passed to out of this chain.
+It like 'or' logical expression, a first non-empty iterator is passed to out of this chain.
 ##### Examples:
 ```python
 >>> from monapy import Step